 My child has been given a different epilepsy medicine for seizures that last a long time.
 Why is that?

-Many children have seizures that last for less than 5 minutes and stop without any treatment.
-But some children have seizures that last longer than 5 minutes.
-Seizures that last longer than 30 minutes or a cluster of shorter seizures that last for 30 minutes or more can cause damage to the brain, or even death.
-In both cases, this is known as status epilepticus.
-Seizures lasting for more than 5 minutes need treating before they turn into status epilepticus.
+Most children have seizures that last less than five minutes and stop without any treatment.
+But some children have seizures that last too long and don’t stop on their own.
+This is called status epilepticus.
+Seizures lasting more than five minutes need urgent treatment, to try and stop them before they cause long-term damage.
+If a tonic-clonic seizure or cluster of tonic-clonic seizures lasts for 30 minutes or more it can cause damage to the brain, or even death.

 The 2 most commonly used medicines to prevent status epilepticus are midazolam and diazepam.
 Midazolam is given by a dropper, inside the child’s cheek or nose.
 This can be given by anyone who has been trained to do it, as well as healthcare professionals.
 If diazepam is given by a medical professional, they will usually give it by injection.
 But it can be given by non-healthcare professionals with the right training.
 In this instance it will usually be given rectally (into the back passage).